boujansa/TapTapBug/README.md

 It is very simple to start the game and play it.

-1- You could close this project on your local machine git clone https://github.com/boujansa/TapTapBug.git
+1- You could clone this project on your local machine git clone https://github.com/boujansa/TapTapBug.git

 2- Open up your favorite browser and direct to where the a2.html file is